Italian Greyhound

 The Italian Greyhound is essentially a Greyhound in miniature - all the elegance and grace of their larger cousins packed into a delightfully compact companion.
 Standing just 32-38 cm tall and weighing between 3-6 kg, these little sighthounds are the perfect lap dogs with a surprising athletic ability.

-What makes Italian Greyhounds special is their unique personality blend - they're playful and energetic when it's time for action, but equally content to curl up on the couch for a Netflix marathon.
+What makes Italian Greyhounds so special is their unique personality blend - they're playful and energetic when it's time for action, but equally content to curl up on the couch for a Netflix marathon.
 They're gentle souls who thrive on positive reinforcement and can become quite shy if treated harshly.

 History